 Personal Information might be needed or requested from you for you to register for online banking or other services, or to fill out our forms or applications for services or to accomplish transactions you request.
 This may result in sharing of Personal Information with third parties (such as data processors or service bureaus) as part of servicing your accounts or transactions.

 How to Update Your Record

 The Bank wishes to maintain complete and accurate information about you and your account(s), including information you have entered through any First Choice Bank site.
 The Bank has established procedures to assist you should you ever believe that our records contain inaccurate or incomplete information about you.
-Please contact us at (877) 256‐9809 or send a written request to First Choice Bank, Attn: Operations Administration 17785 Center Court Dr. STE 750, Cerritos, CA 90703 to request changes to your Personal Information.
+Please contact us at (877) 256‐9809 or send a written request to First Choice Bank, Attn: Operations Administration, 17785 Center Court Drive, Suite 750, Cerritos, CA 90703.
 The Bank will investigate your concerns and promptly correct any inaccuracies.

 Cookies & Do Not Track

 In the device or browser program you use you may choose certain security or privacy settings (including disabling cookies or using Do Not Track or similar mechanisms) to restrict the collection of personally identifiable information about you by us or other websites or online services you may access through our website.
 Each device and each browser is different, so look at your device Settings or your browser Help menu to identify the correct way to modify your cookies or Do Not Track settings.
 Please note that if you turn cookies off or use do not track settings, you may limit the ease with which you may be able to navigate websites and some website features may not function properly.
 For a description of Do Not Track protocols for browsers and mobile devices, or simply to learn more about the choices available to you, you can visit the All About Do Not Track website: http://allaboutdnt.com.